Crownucopia

 Our impact

-In its inaugural year (2024), Crownucopia:
+Since its inaugural year (2024), Crownucopia has:

 Distributed customized care packages with premium hair care, skin care, and personal care items tailored to natural hair textures and diverse skin needs.